petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 }
 ```

-When you set a fragment with this configuration, you can choose from a drop-down menu to enter a URL manually (`URL`) or to select another page from the same site and use its complete URL (`Page`).
+When you set a fragment with this configuration, you can enter a URL manually (`URL`) or select another page from the same site and use its complete URL (`Page`).

 Here is an example of fragment HTML that uses the URL configuration in the above JSON to create a hyperlink: